 - Make sure you buy your birds from a reputable hatchery or dealer, preferably one that is NPIP certified

-- Always quarantine any new birds you aquire c from the rest of the flock.
-While this isn't an issue with day old baby chicks purchased from major hatcheries here in the US, it is important when acquiring older birds, particularly rescues.
+- Always quarantine any new birds you acquire from the rest of the flock.
+While this isn't an issue with day-old baby chicks purchased from major hatcheries here in the US, it is important when acquiring older birds, particularly rescues -- and even those you may purchase from us!
 (Read more about what good biosecurity practices should be followed when introducing new birds to your established flock in the related questions below.)

 Watch "Healthy Flocks Rock"